-A Union steward shall be granted reasonable time off and access to employee work locations during working hours to process grievances through the arbitration step.
+A Union steward shall be granted reasonable time off without loss of pay and access to employee work locations during working hours to investigate and process grievances through the arbitration step and as otherwise required by ORS 243.798.

-- 5.3 Union Leave.
-Subject to reasonable operational requirements of the City, official Union delegates and members of the Union Board of Directors shall be allowed to use accumulated leave time (other than sick leave) or leave of absence without pay at their request to attend the Union's semi-annual General Council. - 5.4 Bulletin Board.
-Bulletin board space in each building of the City shall be provided the Union for the posting of meeting notices and other information directly related to the union affairs of the employees covered by this contract. - 5.5 Collective Bargaining Activities.
+5.3 Union Leave.
+Subject to reasonable operational requirements of the City, official Union delegates and members of the Union Board of Directors shall be allowed to use accumulated leave time (other than sick leave) or leave of absence without pay at their request to attend the Union's biennial General Council.

+The City shall reasonably grant unpaid release time, defined as a leave of absence from the employee's regular public employment to conduct labor organization business, as required by ORS 243.802.
+Requests for and approval of release time shall be governed by Article 17.

+- 5.4 Bulletin Board.
+Bulletin board space in each building of the City shall be provided to the Union for the posting of meeting notices and other information directly related to the union affairs of the employees covered by this contract. - 5.5 Collective Bargaining Activities.
 The City will allow up to three (3) employees off, without loss of pay, for the purpose of collective bargaining.
-Two (2) employees from operations and one (1) employee from Fleet.

-5.6 Use of the City Email.

-- a) The parties recognize that the City email system, and all portions thereof, is at all times the sole property of the City.
+Two (2) employees from operations and one (1) employee from Fleet. - 5.6 Use of the City Email.
+The parties recognize that the City email system, and all portions thereof, is at all times the sole property of the City.
 This resource is provided or assigned to employees to facilitate the orderly and efficient conduct of the public's business.
 In general, all such communications are subject to disclosure.
 The City will not assert any exceptions or exemptions from disclosure as to public records that happen to contain messages relating to Union activity by City employees.
+The parties recognize that the City may review all City emails in the City system at any time.

+Employees elected/appointed to official positions and/or representatives may use the City's email system to conduct Union business, defined as:

+- 1) Collective bargaining, including the administration of collective bargaining agreements; - 2) The investigation of grievances or other disputes relating to employment relations; and - 3) Matters involving the governance or business of the labor organization, which includes:

-The parties recognize that the City may review all City emails in the City system at any time. - b) Employees elected/appointed to official positions and/or representatives may use the City's email system to conduct Union business for the limited purposes of: - 1) Notifying Union members of meetings and scheduling meetings (date, time, place, and agenda); - 2) Scheduling meetings among Union officers and/or representatives (date, time, place, and agenda); and - 3) Filing official correspondence with the City (e.g., grievance documents).
-Such email communications may only be prepared and sent during non-work time, which is limited to before and after work, and during meal and rest periods. - c) Misuse of the City email system will be subject to the disciplinary process.
+- A. Notifying Union members of meetings and scheduling meetings (date, time, place, and agenda); - B. Scheduling meetings among Union officers and/or representatives (date, time, place, and agenda); and - C. Filing official correspondence with the City (e.g., grievance documents).

+Such email communications may only be prepared and sent during non-work time, which is limited to before and after work, and during meal and rest periods.

+Misuse of the City email system will be subject to the disciplinary process.

+5.7 New Employee Presentation.
+A Union representative shall have the right to meet with new employees within thirty (30) days of their date of hire for a minimum of thirty (30) minutes and maximum of one hundred and twenty (120) minutes without loss of pay for either the Union Representative or the new employee.
+A Union representative shall have the right to conduct the meetings at a City facility.
+The representative shall work with the City to choose the meeting time and place, so that the meetings do not interfere with the City's operations.

-ARTICLE 6 - HOURS OF WORK
+ARTICLE 6 - Hours of Work